envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 How it works
 ------------
-When gzip filter is enabled, request headers are inspected and potentially processed before being sent to an upstream service.
-As soon as upstream responds, the response headers are also analyzed.
+When gzip filter is enabled, request and response headers are inspected in order to determine whether or not the content should be compressed.
 If either response and request allows, content is compressed and then sent to the client with the appropriate headers.

 By *default* compression will be *skipped* when:

-- Request does NOT contain Accept-Encoding header.
+- Request does NOT contain *Accept-Encoding* header.
-- Request contains Accept-Encoding header, however "gzip" is NOT one of the values.
+- Request contains *Accept-Encoding* header, however "gzip" is NOT one of the values.
-- Response contains a Content-Encoding header.
+- Response contains a *Content-Encoding* header.
-- Response contains a Cache-Control header whose value is no-transform.
+- Response contains a *Cache-Control* header whose value is no-transform.
-- Response contains a Transfer-Encoding header whose value is gzip.
+- Response contains a *Transfer-Encoding* header whose value is gzip.
+- Response does not contain a *Content-Type* value that matches one of the following
+  MIME-TYPES: *html, text, css, js, json, svg, xml. xhtml*.
-- Neither Content-Length nor Transfer-Encoding headers are present in the response.
+- Neither *Content-Length* nor *Transfer-Encoding* headers are present in the response.
 - Response size is smaller than 30 bytes.

 When compression is *applied*:

-- Content-Length will be removed from response headers.
+- *Content-Length* is removed from response headers.
-- Response headers will contain "Transfer-Encoding: chunked" and "Content-Encodig: gzip".
+- Response headers contain "*Transfer-Encoding: chunked*" and "*Content-Encodig: gzip*".
-- "Vary: Accept-Encoding" header will be inserted on every response.
+- "*Vary: Accept-Encoding*" header is inserted on every response, unless disabled via configuration.
+- *Etag*, when present in the response, is re-written to its weak form, unless it is already in this format.